 Desmond homers twice as Rockies rally for 9-5 win at Rangers

+ARLINGTON, Texas (AP) Ian Desmond, Trevor Story and Colorado starter Chad Bettis each had quite a return to Texas in a record comeback for the Rockies.

-ARLINGTON, Texas (AP) — Ian Desmond homered twice and Trevor Story had a pair of RBI hits in his first game near home as the Colorado Rockies overcame a quick five-run deficit to beat the Texas Rangers 9-5 in the opener of an interleague series Friday night.
+Playing his first game in Texas since being an All-Star center fielder in his only season for the Rangers, Desmond homered twice.
+Story had a pair of RBI hits in his first big league game at home and fellow Texas native Bettis overcame a tough first inning as the Rockies won 9-5 in the opener of an interleague series Friday night.

-It was Desmond’s first game in Texas since the converted shortstop was an All-Star center fielder in his only season with the Rangers in 2016.
+”Lot of emotion,” said Desmond, who went to Colorado in free agency after playing for Texas in 2016. ”Good time to have a good game.”

+Desmond, a converted shortstop and now the primary first baseman for the Rockies, homered leading off the second inning.
+That ignited a six-run outburst after Bettis (5-1) allowed two-run homers to Jurickson Profar and Joey Gallo in a five-run Texas first.

+The last time the Rockies won after trailing by five runs after the first inning was against Atlanta on Sept.
+24, 2006, according to the Elias Sports Bureau.
+They had never had such a comeback on the road until Friday night.

+”Yeah, it was (surprising).
+I felt like our guys there in the first, the approach was solid,” Texas manager Jeff Banister said. ”They were getting some pitches to hit.
+In the second, we grounded into a double play when we had a run-scoring opportunity. … I felt like that once Colorado got the six runs, an experienced pitcher settled in and started making some pitches.”

+Texas has a seven-game losing streak, its longest of the season.
+The Rockies had lost five of their previous six.

 Story grew up about 15 minutes away from the Rangers’ ballpark before he was the 45th overall pick in the 2011 draft by the Rockies out of Irving High School.
-The shortstop, who still lives in the area in the offseason, had an RBI single in a six-run sixth and added a run-scoring double in the seventh to push his NL-best total to 52 RBIs.
+The shortstop, who still lives in the area in the offseason, leads the National League with 52 RBIs.

-Texas has a seven-game losing streak, its longest of the season.
-The Rockies had lost five of their previous six games.

-Jurickson Profar and Joey Gallo each hit two-run homers in the first when the Rangers jumped out to 5-0 lead against Chad Bettis (5-1), another Texas native.

-Bettis, who is from Lubbock and played at Texas Tech, pitched into the sixth without giving up another run.
-The right-hander struck out six and walked three.

-Desmond homered to lead off a six-run second against Yohander Mendez (0-1), the lefty making his first big league start.
-D.J.
+After Desmond’s homer in the second off Yohander Mendez (0-1), the lefty making his first big league start, D.J.
 LeMahieu and Charlie Blackmon had consecutive RBI singles before Nolan Arenado snapped a career-worst 0-for-19 slump with a two-run double.
+Story then had the tiebreaking RBI single.

+”Yeah, it was special.
+I grew up loving the Rangers, so coming here I’ve always dreamed of playing in this stadium,” Story said. ”It was kind of surreal at first and I was a little nervous at first.
+Those kind of went away pretty quick.”

 TRAINER’S ROOM